Snackmonger/aristoxenus/docs/style_guide.rst

 Polychords
 ----------

-When a chord contains more than 3 intervals that cannot easily be fit into one of the structures in the list of most common candidates, the program will attempt to assign a polychordal name to the interval structure.
+When a chord contains more than n intervals that cannot easily be fit into one of the structures in the list of most common candidates, the program may attempt to assign a polychordal name to the interval structure (the tolerance can be set by the user).
 The prescription is to:

     - compare the intervals of the simple triads to establish the base type of the chord
     - once the base triad is found, superimpose the simple triads/tetrads/pentads, etc. and their inversions over each interval of the chromatic scale and compile a list of possible candidates